 The only way to make it truly passive income is to hire a manager.
 This is the ideal method of wealth-building for those who have dozens of rental properties.
 Someone who only has one or two may not find it feasible, as the rental income will be split between themselves and their managers.

 Owning and renting out real estate is the same as owning a business.
 Most landlords will create an LLC for each property, and each property will have its own income and expenses.
-A landlord can create an entire portfolio of hundreds of properties over time — or may just have interest in managing one or two very large commercial properties.
+A landlord can create an entire portfolio of hundreds of properties over time — or may just have an interest in managing one or two very large commercial properties.

 For those who are saving for retirement, becoming a landlord can be an excellent way to build wealth.
 Foremost, you have passive income into your retirement — by the time you retire, the properties have likely been entirely paid off.
 Second, you are able to build equity in those properties, and you can sell them if needed to fund your retirement.